May Thirtieth Movement: Political ideology

+The May 30th movement may be considered the greatest anti-imperialist movement China had ever seen.
+It was said by Frank Rawlinson, in the China Christian Yearbook published in 1926, that "The events of May 30 [1925] in Shanghai have been called 'China's 'Boston Tea Party.'
+In 1927, 8 years before he would become the de facto leader of the CCP, Mao Tse-tung would say: "A Revolution is not a dinner party.
+May 30th will be... like the fall of the Bastille in Europe."

 The May Thirtieth Movement began a period of increasing radicalization and militancy among China's industrial workers, students, and progressive intellectuals.
 Through the movement, Chinese workers began to perceive workplace exploitation as being linked to the larger struggle against foreign imperialism.
 The incident shocked and galvanized China, and the strikes and boycotts quickly spread across the country, bringing foreign economic interests to a near standstill.

 The target of public ire moved from the Japanese (for the killing of Ku Chen-Hung) to the British, and Hong Kong was particularly affected, where the strikes were known as the Canton–Hong Kong strike).
 Further shootings by foreigners upon Chinese protesters occurred at Canton, Mukden and elsewhere.

 The Chinese warlords used the incident as a pretext to further their own political aims.
-While Feng Yuxiang threatened to attack British interests via force and demanded a public apology, Zhang Zuolin, who effectively controlled Shanghai's Chinese outskirts, had his police and soldiers arrest protesters and Communists and assist the Settlement forces.
+While Feng Yuxiang threatened to attack British interests via force and demanded a public apology, Zhang Zuolin, who effectively controlled Shanghai's Chinese outskirts, had his police and soldiers arrest protesters and CCP members and assist the Settlement forces.
 Historians have linked the radical nationalism rise spurred by the May Thirtieth Movement to the warlord military landscape change during the early 1920s.
 For example, a local dispute in 1924 escalated into becoming a civil war; thus, "this war of 1924 opened the way for radical nationalism".

 It also resulted in a major period of growth for the CCP.
 By the end of 1925, the number of CCP members had risen to approximately 10,000 from 994 at the time of the Fourth National Congress of the CCP earlier that year.
 Local CCP committees also expanded rapidly.